Stability of Attached Transonic Shocks in Steady Potential Flow past Three-Dimensional Wedges: Mathematical Reformulation

-In this section, we reformulate the free boundary problem {\bf Problem \ref{prob}} by introducing the coordinate transformation to fix the domain, and then introduce the iteration scheme in the new coordinates.
-In other words, to solve {\bf Problem \ref{prob}}, we follow the procedure described below.
+In this section, we reformulate the free boundary problem, {Problem \ref{prob}}, by introducing the coordinate transformation to fix the domain, and then introduce an iteration scheme in the new coordinates.
+In other words, to solve {Problem \ref{prob}}, we follow the procedure as described below.

-\subsection{Background solutions: piecewise constant transonic flow}
+\subsection{$\,$ Background Solutions: Piecewise Constant Transonic Flow}

 For $(U_0^-, U_0^+)$ defined in \eqref{def-u0-}--\eqref{def-u0+}, condition \eqref{con-RH3} gives rise to